LuvHarris: A Practical Corner Detector for Event-cameras: EXPERIMENTS AND RESULTS

-\paragraph*{Qualitative corner quality} Fig.~\ref{fig:shapes_qual}, ~\ref{fig:boxes_qual} and~\ref{fig:qualitative} show corner traces for the \texttt{shapes\_6dof} and \texttt{boxes\_6dof} datasets, and for the live experiment, respectively.
+Fig.~\ref{fig:shapes_qual} and ~\ref{fig:boxes_qual} show corner traces for the \texttt{shapes\_6dof} and \texttt{boxes\_6dof} datasets respectively, at a fixed synchronised point in time.
+Fig.~\ref{fig:qualitative} shows multiple stills of the live experiment, which is specifically not synchronised to indicate not only the corner quality, but the delays in the algorithm when operating live, under high event-rate conditions.

 In simple scenes, e.g. Fig.~\ref{fig:shapes_qual} and Fig.~\ref{fig:qual1}, all algorithms are selective to corners, which validates a correct implementation of the algorithms.
 However, in cluttered scenes the selectivity of all algorithms to corners is questionable.
 Fig.~\ref{fig:qual2} shows that FAST misses many corners, and Fig.~\ref{fig:qual4} shows that, as expected, ARC produces many false positives, given it is designed to favour false positives, over missed detections~\cite{Alzugaray2018}, such that finally tracking can filter out the false positive detections.
 However, in Fig.~\ref{fig:boxes_qual} both ARC and FAST produce noisy responses such that it is hard to discern any consistent corner traces that could be tracked well.
 Instead, luvHarris provides consistent selective detections over time, in addition to some noisy detections.
-Finally, eHarris produces more noise than luvHarris in situations in which the camera motion does not match eHarris's fixed temporal window.